-A responsible employee is a Vanderbilt employee who has a duty to report all alleged violations of this policy because the employee has the authority to address sexual misconduct or because a member of the University community could reasonably believe that the employee has such authority.
+A responsible employee is a Vanderbilt employee who has a duty to report all alleged violations of this policy to the Title IX Office because the employee has the authority to address sexual misconduct or because a member of the University community could reasonably believe that the employee has such authority.
 Responsible employees are mandatory reporters; they are not confidential resources.
 Generally, with the exception of the confidential resources discussed above, a University employee to whom a community member reports an incident of sexual misconduct is a mandatory reporter.
 This includes faculty members, teaching assistants, and most staff.
 A non-exhaustive list of mandatory reporters is contained in the Appendix at the end of this policy.

-Mandatory reporters are required to report possible violations of this policy to the Title IX Coordinator, Title IX Compliance Manager, or EAD staff (collectively, EAD).
-Mandatory reporters must report names, if known, and all relevant details about the alleged sexual misconduct, so that the University can take steps to address the matter promptly and resolve it fairly.
-Conversations with mandatory reporters are otherwise kept private to the extent possible and are only disclosed to those with a need or right to know.
+Mandatory reporters are required to report possible violations of this policy to the Title IX Coordinator or the Title IX Office staff, including disclosures that occur in an academic setting or that are related to a pre-matriculation incident.
+Mandatory reporters must report names, if known, and all relevant details about the alleged sexual misconduct, so that the University can take steps to address the matter promptly, including identifying support resources, and resolve it fairly.
+Conversations with mandatory reporters are otherwise kept private to the extent possible.

-Before a mandatory reporter receives any information regarding an instance of sexual misconduct, the mandatory reporter should seek to confirm that the reporting party understands the employee's reporting obligations and, if the reporting party wants to maintain confidentiality, direct the reporting party to a confidential resource.
+If a mandatory reporter believes a person may intend to share any information regarding an instance of sexual misconduct, the mandatory reporter should seek to confirm that the reporting party understands the employee's reporting obligations.
+If the reporting party would prefer to speak with a confidential resource, the mandatory reporter should direct the reporting party to a confidential resource.
+A list of confidential resources in available in this policy, on the Title IX Office's website, and on the Project Safe Center's website.